trinker/validateMake/inst/extradocs/README.txt

-#version:  032
+#version:  033
-This app is a validator program for validating data inputs against the Core Data Dictionary (CDD) of expected file and variable types.
+This app is a Windows based validator program for validating data inputs against the Core Data Dictionary (CDD) of expected file and variable types.
+It utilizes a .bat file to run R scripts that validate file structure, field names, and cell inputs.

 For a video demonstration of these instructions go to: https://anthologyinc.sharepoint.com/:v:/s/DataScienceCL/ERXYDxCNtPVKsZgrQ3YSGyUBn4n4MkAsPYVKGLiNBJjLMg?e=A4ao61